By Kirby Payne, CHA President, HVS Hotel Management & HVS Asset Management

 Mentoring is not a panacea for all organizations; however, given the right conditions, its organizational benefits can be enormous.
 Good mentoring programs attract the best candidates for a job, reduce turnover of talented people, help people achieve their optimum potential and productivity, assure a smooth transfer of leadership from one generation to the next, and encourage communication up and down the organizational hierarchy.

-Steps to Implementation Implementing a mentoring program requires the same careful planning, monitoring, and evaluating that any major project requires, but a mentoring program may only consist of just two or three pairs of people.
+Implementing a mentoring program requires the same careful planning, monitoring, and evaluating that any major project requires, but a mentoring program may only consist of just two or three pairs of people.

 Select a mentoring program coordinator.
 The coordinator will be responsible for helping the mentor and mentee negotiate an agreement, conduct orientations, monitor the relationship, and assist with concluding the relationship.